Pabau GO app

 Cliniko alternatives and how Pabau compares

-The most common alternatives practices evaluate alongside this cliniko review include Jane App, Nookal, Power Diary, Halaxy, and Noterro, all of which target similar allied health segments.
-For practices that have identified Cliniko’s gaps as deal-breakers, the evaluation usually leads to one of these or to a broader clinic OS platform.
+The most common Cliniko alternatives practices evaluate include Jane App, Nookal, Power Diary, Halaxy, and Noterro, all of which target similar allied health segments.
+For practices that have identified Cliniko’s gaps as deal-breakers, the evaluation usually leads to one of these or to a broader all-in-one platform.

-The practical differences show up in three areas where this cliniko review found consistent gaps:
+The practical differences show up in three areas where Cliniko users report consistent gaps:

 • Reporting: Pabau’s reporting and analytics dashboards cover revenue by treatment type, practitioner performance, appointment source attribution, and retention metrics.
 Cliniko’s reporting module does not reach this depth.